 In 4., after “movement of the battery” add “or the equipment”.
 Replace “non-conductive” by “electrically non-conductive”.

-In the last sentence, after “For leaking batteries”, add “and cells,”.
+In the last sentence, replace “For leaking batteries” by “For leaking cells and batteries”.

-In the additional requirements, after “Batteries” add “and cells”.
+In the additional requirements, replace “Batteries” by “Cells and batteries”.

 4.1.4.3 Add the following new packing instruction LP03: